atlantyz/the_cheesery/README.md

 **Model Used**: KNNeighborClassifier

 The purpose of this study is to find a Texas Cheese for customers.
-Our team used supervised machine learning *** more words.
+Our team used supervised machine learning

 **Pros and Cons of Choosing KNN**